alaraayan/project-3-server/README.md

     }
   }
 ```
 Another UX related win for me was the comments, I am really proud of the way they look and function.
-A relatively small but important win for me.
+A relatively small but important win.

 <img src="images/comments.png" alt="comments in a movie"/>